Shinkai – the Japanese for ‘Deep Sea’

 A new addition to the Vitruvius Fleet.
 Shinkai has all the hallmarks of a world- cruising vessel – with its own modern, rugged profile.

-The steel-hulled, ice-class yacht, has been commissioned by a highly experienced and discerning owner, who has extensive plans for touring the globe.
+The steel-hulled, ice-class yacht, has been commissioned by a highly experienced owner, who has extensive plans for touring the globe.
 These include an audacious, high-latitude expedition north of Japan through the North-East Passage, which requires various specialist equipment for safe cruising through the ice.

 The yacht is equipped with the largest gyroscope built to date, weighing 21 tonnes, as conventional stabiliser fins would be damaged by the passing pack ice.